-Cordless communication & portable electronic devices are allowed on school grounds, however, must be kept inside the student's locker and turned off.
-Cellular phones, portable electronic devices, etc. will be confiscated by school officials and a parent/guardian will need to pick the device up in the office after 3:00 if found outside of school locker.
+Cordless communication & portable electronic devices are allowed on school grounds, however, they must be kept inside the student's locker and turned off.
+Smart watches are permitted to be worn; however, they will subject to the same rules if they interrupt class by noise, student use, etc. to be determined by Central staff.
+Cellular phones, smart watches, and such devices will be confiscated by school officials and a parent/guardian will need to pick the device up in the office after 3:00 if found outside of school locker.

 Additional Consequences: